-4.2.
-Data example.
-In this section we briefly revisit a data example which was investigated by Chatterjee (2021) to study the performance of his correlation coefficient in the analysis of yeast gene expression data.
-The data consists of the expressions of 6223 yeast genes and was originally analyzed by Spellman et al. (1998) who tried to identify genes whose transcript levels oscillate during the cell cycle.
-For each gene, the gene expression was observed at 23 time points.
-Because the number of genes is large, visual inspection is not possible and Reshef et al. (2011) proposed to use the MIC and MINE correlation coefficient to analyze the data.
+is not possible and Reshef et al. (2011) proposed to use the MIC and MINE correlation coefficient to analyze the data.
 Chatterjee (2021) compared the performance of his correlation coefficient with these measures and demonstrated some advantages of his approach.
-We will now provide a brief illustration analyzing this type of data with a rearranged dependence measure to demonstrate the ability of our approach to also detect non-monotone dependence.
-We begin with an analysis of the rearranged Spearman's rank coefficient.
+We will now provide a brief illustration analyzing this type of data with a rearranged dependence measure to demonstrate the ability of our approach to also detect non-monotone dependencies.
+We begin with an analysis of the rearranged Spearman's rank coefficient \hat{R}{ρ} .
+After that, we provide a very brief comparison of \hat{R}{ρ} with Chatterjee's correlation coefficient.

 To be precise, we consider the curated data set (available through the R-package "minerva") of 4381 genes.
-For each gene, we perform a permutation test based on Spearman's rank correlation for the hypotheses and a permutation test based on the statistic $\hat{R}{\rho}$ for the hypotheses
+For each gene, we perform a permutation test based on Spearman's rank correlation for the hypotheses and a permutation test based on the statistic \hat{R}{ρ} for the hypotheses